linstantnoodles/nand2tetris/01/notes.md

 ## XOR

-My first solution to this involved using _lots_ of NAND gates but it's far easier to understand compared to the final, more optimized solution.
+My first solution to this involved AND, NOT, and OR.
+It's far easier to understand compared to the final, more optimized solution but it uses a lot more NAND gates.

-It's easiest to start with a truth table:
+Starting from a truth table:

 |a   |b   |result   |
 |---|---|---|